What’s a class like?

-- Prevention and awareness: things you can do to prevent or avoid an attack or abuse
+- Prevention and awareness: things you can do to prevent or avoid harassment, abuse, or assault

-- Assertiveness and verbal self-defense: using words and body language to stop obnoxious or intrusive behavior and to keep a situation from escalating
+- Assertiveness, boundary-setting, and verbal self-defense: using words and body language to stop obnoxious or intrusive behavior and keep a situation from escalating

-- Physical self-defense: techniques to end a physical attack and get to safety.
+- Physical self-defense: strikes to end a physical attack and get to safety.

-This is not a martial arts class.
+This isn’t a martial arts class.
 You won’t have to practice for hours to learn practical skills.
-Even after the first class or a short workshop, you will go home with techniques you can use if you need to.
+Even after the first class or a short workshop, you’ll go home with techniques you can use if you need to.

 We can organize a class or workshop for any group.
 We have age-appropriate material for ages 3 and up, and we teach people of all genders and abilities.
-For example, we have led workshops for lesbian and gay college students, for adults who have multiple sclerosis, and for social service workers who have lots of contact with the public.
+For example, we have led workshops for LGBTQI+ college students, for adult wheelchair users, and for social service workers who have lots of contact with the public.
 (Find out more about setting up a class for your group.)

-The classes that we schedule that are open to the public are for women, teen girls, trans and gender nonconforming people age 16 and up.
+Most of the classes that we schedule that are open to the public are for people age 16 and up.
+Check each class description for details.
 We also have workshops for:

 - parents and pre-K or elementary-age children

-- elementary-age children getting ready to go to school on their own (walking or public transit)
+- elementary-age children getting ready to go to school on their own (via walking or public transit)

 - people who have taken at least 8 hours of self-defense (advanced workshops)